jymcheong/SysmonResources/1. Configuration/README.md

 Just to have the idea how noisy is Event 10 ProcessAccess.
 A little more of ProcessAccess significance: [Detecting Mimikatz](https://cyberwardog.blogspot.sg/2017/03/).

 While experimenting with the filtering rules, I noticed certain event type eg. ProcessTerminate will log even when there's no include/exclude rules but not so for let's say ProcessAccess, NetworkConnect & RawAccessRead.

-For a few event types, I used a silly exclude rule of a non-existent ProcessId to include all.
+For those event type, I added excludes that have zero rules, which means include all.